a-sh-dev/hyd_ruby_terminal_app/README.md

 - Log is created and saved under a user's unique name/nickname to prevent potential duplicates and also to provide privacy
 - Log entry details include date, day and time of use
 - The last 7 entries of the log is displayed after the '*entertainment*' part and just before quitting the app
-  - The log entries are for display only and immutable
+  - The log entries are for display only and are immutable once stored
 - Log keeps track on the user's feeling category before and after using the app and the app will respond to the user accordingly before it quits
   - Two categories at the start of the app (before):
     - *Alert/Concern*: sad / stress / angry